georgidanchev/webpack-framework/README.md

 # webpack-framework

-This is the latest and greatest setup you can utilize in the web world -- webpack, all of the big websites use it!
-It can automate a lot of tasks meaningless but necessary tasks and save you a huge amount tons of time allowing you to focus on what matters!
+This is the latest and greatest setup you can utilize.
+It automates a lot of meaningless but necessary development tasks, saves you huge amounts of time and lets you focus on what really matters!

 This setup features two different development methods; production and development, each of these is highly optimized for their task.
 Production has all the bells and whistles you'd expect any good website development too to utilize like; magnification of all files, auto-prefixing, babel poly-fill and babel transpiling es6 to es5 for older browser, and much more!